-At the age of 17, Maurice Ashdown Newnham joined the Royal Flying Corps as a dispatch rider.
+The son of Alfred and Harriet Newnham, Maurice Ashdown Newnham joined the Royal Flying Corps, at age 17, as a dispatch rider.
 Assigned to 4 Squadron in France, he was sent back to England for flight training a year and a half later.
 Shot down by Josef Mai on 25 April 1918, Newnham survived and went on to score 18 victories flying the Sopwith Camel.
 His Distinguished Flying Cross (DFC) citation credited him with 102 offensive patrols during the war.

 Distinguished Flying Cross (DFC)